cmunilla/JPath/README.md

 String author0 = JsonPath.read(document, "$.store.book[0].author");
 String author1 = JsonPath.read(document, "$.store.book[1].author");
 ```
-JsonPath also provides a fluent API.
+JPath also provides a fluent API.
 This is also the most flexible one.

 ```java
 String json = "...";